takaswie/libhinoko/doc/overview.md

 The library produces some objects derived from [class@GObject.Object] as an abstraction to operate system resources in Linux FireWire subsystem.

-The library operates 1394 OHCI controller for isochronous communication on IEEE 1394 bus.
+The library operates 1394 OHCI hardware for isochronous communication on IEEE 1394 bus.
 All operations are associated with [struct@GLib.Source] retrieved from each object, therefore applications should be programmed with [struct@GLib.MainContext].